 In the team view, the focus is on the personnel workload.
 In contrast to the project view, you can show team members and their capacities instead of projects.

 In addition, a solution must be found if a team member is on vacation or absent due to illness.
 Because in this case, for time reasons alone, not every job can simply be handed over.
 After all, no one can manage the jobs of two people at the same time.
 With the classic handover email (or a handover meeting), the worst can be clarified.
 There you ask yourself which tasks have to be done and what can be left undone.
 The transfer of fixed deadlines and responsibilities provides security and enables transparent workflows.
-Pro-Tip: If you want to learn more about team planning in awork, check out this blog article!
+Pro-Tip: If you want to learn more about team planning in awork, you will find all important info here!

 The Pain: Bad time management and overtime like sand on the beach